OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 // Escaping Stage 1: All " (double quote) characters within the arguments
 // are doubled to escape them on the command line so they will only ever
-// be interpreted as data and not as anargument separator arguments = arguments.ConvertAll(s => s.Replace("\"", "\"\""));
+// be interpreted as data and not as an argument separator arguments = arguments.ConvertAll(s => s.Replace("\"", "\"\""));

 // Escaping Stage 2: The arguments should be surrounded by " (double quote)